em-jov/meteoalarm/README.md

 # Meteoalarm

-The Meteoalarm gem serves as an API wrapper for meteoalarm.org, providing a user-friendly interface for retrieving weather warnings within the European region.
-Users can conveniently access warnings based on country, coordinates, or area description.
+Meteoalarm gem serves as an API wrapper for meteoalarm.org, providing a user-friendly interface for retrieving weather warnings within the European region.
+Users can conveniently access warnings based on country, coordinates or area.

 ## Installation